vladkvit/vladkvit.github.hugo/content/tinkering/thinkpad.md

 title = "Heatsink comparison"

 +++
 I have a Thinkpad T510.
-I've done numerous things with it such as adding an extra mini-PCIe slot, upgrading the screen, and upgrading the heatsink.
+It's been modded with an extra mini-PCIe slot and upgraded heatsink.
 <!--more-->

 ##### Extra mini-PCIe slot